Kicksecure/vm-config-dist/README.md

 `/usr/share/kde-power-savings-disable-in-vms/kdedrc`
 `/usr/share/kde-screen-locker-disable-in-vms/kscreenlockerrc`

-Disables screen locker when running in VMs because that is not useful either.
+Optional: Disables screen locker when running in VMs because that is not useful either.
+This feature can be enabled in file:
+`/etc/X11/Xsession.d/20_kde_screen_locker_disable_in_vms.sh`

 Makes setting up a shared folder for virtual machines a bit easier.

-* Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", adds user "user" to group "vboxsf".
+* Creates a folder `/mnt/shared` with `chmod 777`, adds a group "vboxsf", adds account "user" to group "vboxsf".
 Facilitates auto-mounting of shared folders.

 * Helps using shared folders with VirtualBox and KVM a bit